IT-Systems Administration Specialist

 The program is available at all four campuses.
 At the Rice Lake campus, the majority of the courses are taught in a face-to-face format, with some online options.
 However, the entire second year is online should you prefer the convenience of scheduling your own class times.

 Earn a Network Technician technical diploma upon completion of the first year of the program.
-After graduating with Associate of Applied Science degree in Information Technology-Systems Administration Specialist, take an additional year and earn a double major as an Information Technology-Network Specialist.
+After graduating with Associate of Applied Science degree in Information Technology-Systems Administration Specialist, take an additional year and earn a double major as an Information Technology-Cybersecurity Specialist.

 Program specific subjects include virtualization, cloud computing, database administration and storage components.
 The curriculum also includes networking concepts, Linux and LAN administration.